Fatemeh Shayan: Career

-Shayan is an assistant professor at the University of Isfahan, Iran.
+After her initial appointment as an assistant professor at the University of Isfahan in 2018, Shayan was promoted to associate professor in 2025.
 Earlier, she was a post-doctoral scholar at University of Tampere (UTA), Finland.
 She completed her doctoral study, along with many academic publications in international journals, in the Faculty of Management at UTA, and defended her dissertation in December 2014.
 She was also a researcher at UTA during 2013–2014.
 Her latest book, Security in the Persian Gulf Region, was published by Palgrave McMillan.
 Her research areas include energy policy, natural gas, European Union energy issues, Russia, Iran and Qatar energy issues, and Persian Gulf security complex.